JulianKemmerer/PipelineC/examples/pypeline/dsp/pdw/README.md

 on each `last`.
 ADC clip is measured on the **stored** sample — the time-aligned raw I/Q that actually goes into the packet — so the flag describes what the host receives, not what the live ADC input was doing.

+Two of the five bits do not mean what their per-packet framing suggests:

+* **Bit 1, DSP overflow, is sticky until reset.** `make_pulse_detect_fsm`'s `overflow` register has no clear input (`pulse_detect.py` says so outright), and `top.py` drives the detector in valid-only mode where that path is reachable.
+So once it sets, *every* later record carries it.
+"Record 47 has `dsp_overflow`" means the detector overflowed at some point, not that pulse 47 did.
+* **Bit 2, packet FIFO full, is unreachable in a delivered record** — see the backpressure note above.

 A `valid_pdw_t` is emitted **before** its own packet's first beat, on a real valid/ready handshake, which is the order a DMA consumer needs to size the